 7. His remains were exhumed.

-Following James’ passing, there was lingering speculation he’d faked his own death and someone else was buried in his grave.
+Following James’s passing, speculation lingered that he’d faked his own death and that someone else was buried in his grave.
 Over the years, several different men claimed to be Jesse James.
-In 1995, scientists seeking to resolve the question of who was buried in James’ grave exhumed his supposed remains from Mt.
-Olivet Cemetery in Kearney, Missouri; the remains had been transferred there in 1902 from the original burial site on the James family farm.
-After conducting DNA testing, the researchers concluded the exhumed remains were almost certainly those of the 19th century outlaw.
+In 1995, scientists seeking to resolve the question of who was buried in James’s grave exhumed his supposed remains from Mt.
+Olivet Cemetery in Kearney, Missouri, where the remains had been transferred in 1902 from the original burial site on the James family farm.
+After conducting DNA testing, the researchers concluded the exhumed remains were almost certainly those of the infamous 19th-century outlaw.